Trade account

 Back-to-back wardrobes

 If your house has built-in wardrobes that are back-to-back in adjacent rooms, you can consider uninstalling them and building a shared bathroom instead.
 Doors can be installed on both sides of the bathroom for easy access from both rooms.
-If it is big enough, there can be a separate private space for the toilet and shower stall such that more than one person can use the bathroom at once.
+If it is big enough, there can be a separate private space for the toilet and shower stall, so that more than one person can use the bathroom at once.

 Can I put a toilet in my bedroom?